 A market that has everything!
 If you go, be sure to eat a cheesesteak, the typical Philadelphia dish.
 I don’t remember which diner I bought, but they all look perfect!

 The most relaxed city hall you will probably see in your life!
 What a beautiful building !!!
 And now in winter, there is a Winter Garden (with native plants only), craft fair, merry-go-round, ice skating, and snacks!

 I ended up not exploring this neighborhood much, I just walked by.
-But I noticed that there are a lot of Asian restaurants in general that add diversity in the place.
+But I noticed that there are a lot of Asian restaurants in general that add diversity to the place.

 Prepare your breath because the staircase is massive, and you will want to run up too!